noobaa/noobaa-core/docs/non_containerized_NSFS.md

-# Non Containerized NSFS
+# Non Containerized NooBaa

-Running nsfs non containerized is useful for deploying in linux without depending on kubernetes, but requires some steps which are described next.
+Running NooBaa non containerized is useful for deploying in linux without depending on kubernetes, but requires some steps which are described next.

 ## Build